Mbed-TLS/mbedtls/.github/pull_request_template.md

 ## PR checklist

-Please remove add/remove strikethrough ~~ as appropriate, and add any relevant link/s to the end of the line.
+Please add/remove strikethrough ~~ as appropriate, and add any relevant link/s to the end of the line.

 - [ ] **changelog** provided, ~~not required~~, ~~covered~~ .
 Link --> #XYZ
 - [ ] **dev PR** provided, ~~not required~~ Link --> #XYZ